 There are only two main types of venomous spiders found in Richardson, Texas: the Brown Recluse Spider and the Black Widow Spider.

-Widow Spiders are nocturnal and are therefore often found in or under objects where their presence is not immediately obvious.
-In order to maintain safety, it is recommended that people wear gloves when doing activities in which they cannot see where their hands are being placed such as reaching into storage boxes or lifting boards or firewood.
+These spiders are nocturnal and are therefore often found in or under objects where their presence is not immediately obvious.
+To maintain safety, it is recommended that people wear gloves when doing activities in which they cannot see where their hands are being placed such as reaching into storage boxes or lifting boards or firewood.
 Also, all clothing that hasn’t been used for a considerable time should be checked before wearing as a spider may have taken up residence within it.

-Four species of widow spiders are commonly found in the Richardson, Texas area:
+Four species of this spider are commonly found in the Richardson, Texas area

 Southern Black Widow: Most common of the native widow spiders in the Richardson, Texas area.
-It is the classic widow spider in that it is found in all of the usual widow spider habitats.
-It’s appearance is the typical widow glossy jet black all over, including body and legs.
+It is the classic spider in that it is found in all of the usual spider habitats.
+Its appearance is the typical glossy jet black all over, including body and legs.
 The only red marks are the bright red hourglass mark on the underside of the abdomen, and a red spot just behind and above the spinnerets.

 Brown Widow: Can vary in color from almost black to almost white.
 However, typically, it is a light to medium brown, with an orange hourglass marking on the underside of the abdomen rather than the red found on its cousins.
-The Brown Widow leg segments are banded, with one half of each segment lighter in color than the other half.
+Their leg segments are banded, with one half of each segment lighter in color than the other half.
 Its back often has a row of white spots though they will rarely be seen in orange or light blue, and there are a few white stripes on each side.
 The darker Brown Widows lack these markings and are difficult to distinguish from black widows.
-They can sometimes be identified by their eggsac if it is present.
-Brown Widow eggsacs resemble a sandspur and are tan, spherical, and have many small tufts of silk sticking out from them, while the other widows make white, smooth eggsacs tending to be pear-shaped.
+They can sometimes be identified by their egg sac if it is present.
+Their egg sacs resemble a sandspur and are tan, spherical, and have many small tufts of silk sticking out from them, while the others make white, smooth egg sacs tending to be pear-shaped.

 The Brown Widow tends to be extremely timid and has rarely been reported to bite.
 Its webs may occur anywhere that there is sufficient space to make one.
-It may be extremely abundant on houses and other man-made structures (e.g., barns, fences, guard rails, bridges).
-The Brown Widow reproduces frequently and disperses rapidly, which makes it nearly impossible to control.
+It may be extremely abundant in houses and other man-made structures (e.g., barns, fences, guard rails, bridges).
+They reproduce frequently and disperses rapidly, which makes it nearly impossible to control.

-For all of your spider and other pest control solutions call Richardson Pest Control & Exterminator!
+For all of your spiders and other pest control solutions call Richardson Pest Control!